Identify Your Interests

 Regardless of your major, the skills you develop at Whittier College will prepare you for a wide range of careers.
 As you begin to consider different career options that interest you, you should conduct research about these particular career fields.
 A good way is to schedule an informational interview with alumnus/na or other professional you may know.
 Here is a web resource to help you get started in your research.

 For many of you, the path to a successful career will lead you to graduate school.
 We encourage you to meet with a career counselor to discuss graduate school options and how a graduate program will might help you attain your professional goals.
+Click here to read more about graduate school.
 In the meantime you should complete an internship in the career field as one means to help clarify if and what kind of graduate school is right for you.

 The Center for Career Planning & Internships hosts free career exploration and professional preparation workshops for students throughout the academic year.
 Check the News and Events page for upcoming events.